Where to Get Tested

-Where to Get Tested

 COVID-19 has a variety of symptoms ranging from mild to severe.
 Getting tested gives you the power to stop the spread to friends and loved ones.
 Care and testing is available through many providers in Alexandria, whether or not you have insurance.
 Talk to the facility directly about identification requirements and whether you qualify for free or reduced cost care.

 Test results provide information about one point in time.
-Since COVID-19 can take between 2-14 days to incubate, the Alexandria Health Department (AHD) recommends waiting about 7-10 days after a gathering, travel, or close contact with someone positive with COVID-19 before you get tested.
-Stay away from others while you wait the 7-10 days to get tested to avoid potential exposure to others.
 You may also become exposed to the virus or develop COVID-19 after your test, therefore, a negative test result doesn’t mean you should stop wearing a mask or maintaining 6 feet of physical distance from those who don’t live in your household.

 If AHD has directed you to quarantine for 14 days because you have been exposed to someone with COVID-19, AHD does not recommend ending quarantine early if you receive a negative test result.

 Free Testing Kiosks and Mobile Van Now Available

 As part of efforts to expand access to testing options, the City and the Alexandria Health Department have launched free kiosk-based and mobile testing sites in partnership with the private testing company Curative.

 A testing swab is self-administered under the supervision of a Curative worker.
 Visit curative.com or call the Alexandria COVID-19 Hotline at 703.746.4988 for available appointments.
 Kiosk service is available in English and Spanish.

 A Positive Test Result

 A positive COVID-19 test doesn’t mean you have to isolate forever, but there are several steps you must take to improve your health and protect those around you.

 The “What To Do If You Get Sick” worksheet outlines steps for how long to stay away from others and who to contact after receiving a positive test result (also available in Spanish, Amharic, Arabic and Farsi).